Philipp15b/CompassEx/README.md

 	<tbody>
 </table>

-### Target Info Commands
+### Info Commands

-These commands show some information about your current compass target.
+These commands show some information about your current compass target or a saved location if an ID is given.

+An ID may be just an ID (your own private location), `public` followed by the ID (a public location) or a player name and the ID (a private location of someone).

 <table>
 	<thead>